MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 94: 08.01.2020
+* Added features to my blog.
+I added a header component and made a 404 page.
+I'll try to deploy it with Netlify tomorrow.

 ## Day 93: 07.01.2020
 * Today I spent most of my time making a footer and making hover effects on a portfolio grid.
 The images scaled slowly on hover, and a text appeared on a darkened background above the image.
 Pretty happy with the result.